cpmech/hwode/README.md

 9. SEULEX Extrapolation method based on linearly implicit Euler for problems of the form My'=f(x,y) with possibly singular matrix M; with dense output

+### Oldies

+10. SDIRK4 a diagonally-implicit Runge-Kutta method of order 4 for problems of the form My'=f(x,y) with possibly singular matrix M; with dense output

 ## Usage

 The code is easily compiled using CMake.